Germany floods: Government announces financial aid for victims | DW | 21.07.2021

 Scholz also noted he wants changes to Germany's disaster prevention plans and climate protection measures.

-Other measures being discussed include greater coordination of emergency services at the local and federal levels alongside NGOs and other relief providers and a text message notification warning system that sends warning messages directly to every mobile phone.
+Other measures being discussed include greater coordination of emergency services at the local and federal levels alongside NGOs and other relief providers, as well as a text message notification system that sends warning messages directly to every mobile phone.

 ar/sri (AFP, dpa)